citronlegacy/kohya-colab/README.md

 Simplify your Lora training for Stable Diffusion with this powerful tool suite.
 CATS (Citron AI Tool Suite) consists of two essential components:

-1. Citron Dataset Maker: Automatically generate captions for your dataset, streamlining the data preparation process.
+1. Citron Dataset Maker: Automatically download images from Gelbooru and generate captions for your dataset, streamlining the data preparation process.
 2. Citron Lora Trainer: An intuitive tool designed to simplify Lora training.
 Hide advanced settings and focus on the essential details to make your training process straightforward.
 3. Coming soon!!! - CALM (Citron Automatic Lora Maker): A comprehensive tool that streamlines the entire process—from downloading images on Gelbooru to generating captions and training a Lora—in a single, automated step. #Keep CALM and Train On

-While there are many Lora training tools with advanced features, the Citron Lora Trainer is dedicated to providing a user-friendly experience, ensuring that even beginners can easily navigate the training process.
-Make Lora training accessible and efficient with Citron!
+While there are many Lora training tools with advanced features, CATS is dedicated to providing a user-friendly experience, ensuring that even beginners can easily navigate the training process.
+Make Lora training accessible and efficient with CATS!

+I've made all my Loras for free in Google Colab and now you can too!

 # Links